pingcap/docs/ticdc/ticdc-debezium.md

 - Debezium converts charsetName to "utf8mb4" when column COLLATE is "utf8_unicode_ci" and CHARACTER is null, but TiCDC does not.

-- Debezium escapes character, but TiCDC does not. e.g. ENUM('c, 'd', 'g,''h')
+- Debezium escapes character, but TiCDC does not. for example, Debezium encode ENUM elements ('c', 'd', 'g,''h') to ('c','d','g,\'\'h')

 - TiCDC converts the default value of TIME like '1000-00-00 01:00:00.000' to "1000-00-00", but Debezium does not.